dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 Using a flag, can disable the db or not, which makes it use artifact or not, so we can test easily.

 eslint rules can detect when we haven't tapped a function correctly ?

+transclude would be configured to have some default translators, so turning text files into something for the model would involve putting it into an xml structure or similar.

+Need a multifile capable artifact, so we can get the ai to edit multiple files and view the changes in a ui item.